How to Become a Truck Dispatcher with No Experience

 Upper’s state-of-the-art route planner is a boon for any truck dispatcher, as it allows them to complete tasks that take hours in mere minutes.
 One such feature is the ability to import hundreds of stops from an Excel sheet into your route plan.

 You can also schedule routes months in advance so that you don’t have to worry about forgetting any future stops.
-Best of all is the ability to instantly send routes to your drivers with the one click dispatch feature.
+Best of all is the ability to instantly send routes to your drivers with the one-click trucking dispatch software.

 Make Your Route Planning Easier